soduco/dataset_french_trade_directories_19_century/README.md

 Original copyright mentions extracted from https://gallica.bnf.fr/edit/und/conditions-dutilisation-des-contenus-de-gallica on March 29, 2022.

 The original contents were significantly transformed before being included in this dataset.
-All derived content is licenced under the permissive *Creative Commons Attribution 4.0 International* licence.
+All derived content is licensed under the permissive *Creative Commons Attribution 4.0 International* license.

-## Version and revisions
+## Version and semantics
 Current dataset version is `1.0.0`.

 We try to adhere to [Semantic Versioning 2.0.0](https://semver.org/) despite the precise meaning for dataset is unclear.
 Here are the rules we will follow, if necessary.